neginraoof/CustomOperators/README.md

   - Adding the custom operator implementation and registering it in ONNX Runtime

 # Implement the Custom Operator
+For this step, you need to have PyTorch installed on your system.
+Try installing PyTorch Nightly version 1.3.? or higher from [here](https://pytorch.org/get-started/locally/).
 If you have a custom op that you need to add in PyTorch as a C++ extension, you need to implement the op and build it with ```setuptools```.
 Start by implementing the operator in C++.
 Below we have the example C++ code group norm operator: